infor-cloud/xtendm3/docs/examples/Utility-extension.md

 <img src="../../../assets/attachments/ext-util/code_example.png" width="950">

 To finish save written extension by clicking “Save” button.
-It is not necesary to activate the extension from settings for it to be exectuted.
+It is not necesary to activate the extension from settings for it to be executed.

-### 8. Important notes
+## Important notes
-* Always test the examples for your own solution before using them in production.
+* Always test the examples for your own solution before using them in production
-* It is a good practice to use a test compilation of the program before running.
+* It is a good practice to use a test compilation of the program before running
-* Data presented in the examples is random.
+* Data presented in the examples is random

-### Exported Extension
+## Exported Extension
 - [Utility Extension Example.json](../../../assets/attachments/ext-util/UTILITY-DateFormat.json)

-### See Also
+## See Also
 [More examples](../../../docs/examples)<br>
 [API documentation](../../../docs/documentation)